verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Added Argo CD, which can be used as a declarative, GitOps continuous delivery tool for deploying applications.
 - Separated Verrazzano Platform Operator and Verrazzano platform webhooks into separate deployments for scalability and resiliency.
 - Added component availability to the Verrazzano custom resource, now displayed in the resource's status printout.
-- Simplified Verrazzano managed cluster registration, which can be done entirely from the Rancher console, with the ability to configure which Rancher clusters are treated as Verrazzano managed clusters.
+- Simplified Verrazzano managed cluster registration, which now can be done entirely from the Rancher console, including the ability to configure which Rancher clusters are treated as Verrazzano managed clusters.
 For details, see [Install Multicluster Verrazzano]({{< relref "/docs/setup/install/multicluster.md" >}}).
 - Grafana dashboards now are organized in folders.
 Added Grafana dashboards for Istio, JVM Micrometer, user applications, and Verrazzano system health.